mit-dormcon/t-rex/README.md

 - Events tagged with `food` will be printed with a food icon in the booklet
 - Events tagged with `mandatory` will be printed with a bold outline in the booklet
-- Events tagged with `favorite` will be printed with a dashed outline to highlight them in the booklet
+- Events tagged with `signature` will be printed with a dashed outline to highlight them in the booklet
 - Events tagged with `tour` will be separated out and placed at the beginning of the booklet

 ### Orientation Events